dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 Next, you need to specify the absolute path to the notebook file in the Git repository using the ``path`` key.

-Finally, you must set ``publish: true`` to publish your notebook in order for you to be able to view your notebook in beta mode.
+Finally, you must set ``publish: true`` to publish your notebook in order for you to be able to view your notebook in preview mode.
 In the future, we will implement a My Notebooks page where you can view your unpublished notebooks.

 Registering Your Notebook